rust-hosted-langs/book/booksrc/chapter-interp-dicts.md

 ## Hashing

-Since our only language supported types for now are `Symbol`s, `Pair`s and inline integers in our tagged pointer, we'll take the step of least complexity and implement hashing for `Symbol`s and tagged integers only to begin with.
+Since our only language supported types for now are `Symbol`, `Pair` and inline integers in our tagged pointer, we'll take the step of least complexity and implement hashing only for `Symbol` and tagged integers to begin with.
-This is all we _need_ support for to implement the compiler and virtual machine.
+In any case, this is all we _need_ support for to implement the compiler and virtual machine.

 The Rust standard library defines trait `std::hash::Hash` that must be implemented by types that want to be hashed.
 This trait requires the type to